Self-Reported Academic Record (SRAR)

-If you're applying to college, you may have stumbled upon something known as a self-reported academic record (SRAR).
-This document is a comprehensive list of every course you've taken and the respective grades you received.
-It's an important element of the application process as it enables admissions officers to gauge your academic abilities and potential.
-It's essential to complete this record accurately to ensure that it serves its purpose in the college application process.
+If you’re applying to college, you might come across a self-reported academic record (SRAR).
+This document comprises a comprehensive list of every course you’ve taken for high school credit and the corresponding grades you’ve received.
+It’s a crucial element of the college application process, allowing admissions officers to assess your academic abilities and potential.
+It’s critical to fill out this record accurately to ensure that it serves its purpose in the college application process.

-When filling out the SRAR, it's imperative to be accurate.
-The SRAR is the institution's initial impression of you as an applicant, and any mistakes or discrepancies can raise red flags.
+When filling out the SRAR, it’s imperative to be precise.
+The SRAR is the institution’s initial impression of you as an applicant, and any errors or discrepancies can raise red flags.

 *Pay close attention to the codes